-Forwarders are typically used when an administrator does not wish for all the servers at a given site to interact directly with the rest of the Internet.
-For example, a common scenario is when multiple internal DNS servers are behind an Internet firewall.
-Servers behind the firewall forward their requests to the server with external access, which queries Internet DNS servers on the internal servers' behalf.
+There may be one or more forwarders, and they are queried in turn until the list is exhausted or an answer is found.
+Forwarders are typically used when you do not wish all the servers at a given site to interact directly with the rest of the Internet servers.
+A typical scenario would involve a number of internal DNS servers and an Internet firewall.
+Servers unable to pass packets through the firewall would forward to the server that can do it, and that server would query the Internet DNS servers on the internal server's behalf.